 Drug Rehabilitation – this includes testing and treatment and can also only be imposed with the consent of the offender.
 This is designed to reduce or eliminate the offender’s dependency on drugs.

 Attendance Centre – the offender must attend a centre for between 12 and 36 hours.
 They may focus on developing their social skills at the same time as challenging their offending behaviour.
+This can only be imposed on offenders under the age of 25.

 These requirements are also available to the courts when a suspended sentence is imposed upon an offender.